 IFP/PHX presents INDUSTRY NIGHT at the Fox Movie Channel Friday Night Party

 If you’re interested in getting a booth for industry night, you can find more information here!

 **PLEASE NOTE BELOW THE ROOM NUMBER AND BUILDING HAS CHANGED FOR FEBRUARY**

-Coming June 19th!
+Coming Wednesday, February 18th!
 What is Filmmaker Fusion?
 Filmmaker networking with a purpose!
 Making professional contacts, referring and recommending fellow filmmakers, meeting new people and learning about a hot topic from a panel of industry professionals.
 The third Wednesday of the month, most months.

 Bring your questions and talk to our panelists!
 AND…bring your business cards for networking with others in the local filmmaking industry and a door prize.
-Although you DO NOT need to be an IFP Member to attend any Filmmaker Fusion events, if you are an IFP Member, bring your IFP Membership card for a chance to win a special gift card!
+Although you DO NOT need to be an IFP Member to attend any Filmmaker Fusion events, if you are an IFP Member, bring your IFP Membership card for a chance to win a special prize!